TheMaster1127/MakeAnewProjectFast/README.md

 After installing Git, Hub, and AutoHotKey, you can proceed with setting up your GitHub project using the information provided in `MyData.txt`.

 This README file provides detailed instructions for setting up your GitHub project, including an example of how the `MyData.txt` file should be formatted.

+## How It Works

+When you run the script, you can name the new project and press the button.
+You can also name an existing folder in the directory of GitHub projects on your computer, and that folder will be uploaded as a project.
+Additionally, it will add the README file and the license"